musket-ml/segmentation_training_pipeline/README.md

 #### Balancing your data

-One common case is the situation when part of your images does not contain any objects of interest, like in [Airbus ship detection challenge](https://www.kaggle.com/c/airbus-ship-detection/overview), more over your data may be to heavily inbalanced, so you may want to rebalance it.
+One common case is the situation when part of your images does not contain any objects of interest, like in [Airbus ship detection challenge](https://www.kaggle.com/c/airbus-ship-detection/overview).
+More over your data may be to heavily inbalanced, so you may want to rebalance it.
 Alternatively you may want to inject some additional images that do not contain objects of interest to decrease amount of false positives that will be produced by the framework.